defold/doc/docs/en/manuals/libraries.md

 ## Setting up library sharing

 Suppose you want to build a library containing shared sprites and tile sources.
 You start by setting up a new project in the Defold dashboard (see the [Workflow documentation](/manuals/workflow) for details).
-Decide what folders you want to share from the project and add the names of those folders to the "include_dirs" property in the Project settings.
+Decide what folders you want to share from the project and add the names of those folders to the *include_dirs* property in the Project settings.
 If you want to list more than one folder, separate the names with spaces:

 ![Include dirs](images/libraries/libraries_include_dirs.png)